sgmurphy/wordpress-plugins/powerpress/readme.txt

 == Changelog ==
+= 11.9.14 =
+* Released on 07/24/2024
+* Delete more unused files

 = 11.9.13 =
 * Released on 07/22/2024
 * Bugfix related to the Access-Control-Allow-Origin header added last update
+* Remove podcast status from welcome page
 * Delete unused files

 = 11.9.12 =